 It is as important for us to challenge limiting masculine stereotypes as much as the feminine.
 But it doesn’t seem as easy, or as acceptable, to do so.
 A girl who joins in the soccer class, will attract less ridicule than the boy who joins the cookery class.

-In the adult world, there is kudos to be had in being a woman in a man’s world – there is no equality of kudos the other way around.
+In the adult world, there is kudos to be had in being a woman in a man’s world – which simply doesn’t exist in the reverse.
 Traditionally female roles are still seen as lesser.
 The perception is that women are climbing up, men climbing down.

 And as I think about all this , there is one thing that keeps on coming back to my mind.
 Madonna, ‘What it Feels Like For A Girl.’